 Subscribers also watch twice as much video as non-subscribers, so the more subscribers you have, the more watch time your videos will accumulate, and the more likely YouTube will rank them higher on search and feature them in the related section.

-To help you grow your YouTube subscription, we've fleshed out five strategies that will help you retain attention on the video platform -- and not just acquire it.
+To help you grow your YouTube subscription, we've fleshed out these strategies that will help you retain attention on the video platform -- and not just acquire it.

 Today, we work in an industry where a lot of people prioritize gaming the system over crafting the best content possible.
 Fortunately, in regard to their algorithm, YouTube has caught on to this hollow tactic.
-Their algorithm only rewards engagement instead of vanity metrics like views and clicks, so creators are incentivized to produce videos that they’re audience actually enjoys watching.
+Their algorithm rewards engagement instead of using only vanity metrics like views and clicks, so creators are incentivized to produce videos that their audience actually enjoys watching.